contribsys/faktory/docs/protocol-specification.md

 the type of client likely to issue them (producer first, then consumer).

-Command arguments, identified by "Arguments:" in the command descriptions below, are described by function, not by syntax.
-The precise syntax of command arguments is described in the Formal Syntax section.
+Command arguments, identified by "Arguments:" in the command descriptions below, are shown either a metavariables (e.g., "queue"), or as JSON hash templates.
+The precise meaning is defined in the body text.

 All commands cause specific server responses to be returned; these are identified by "Responses:" in the command descriptions below.
-See the response descriptions in the Responses section for information on these responses, and the Formal Syntax section for the precise syntax of these responses.

 The state of a connection is only changed by successful commands which are documented as changing state.
 A rejected command (error response)